-Once in a while, teachers may need to adjust their office hours due to a meeting, illness, etc. If this happens, please be patient and ask/email your teacher when you can come to see them.
+• Once in a while, teachers may need to adjust their office hours due to meetings, illness, and so on.
+If this happens, please be patient and ask/email your teacher about when you can come to see them.
 It is often a good idea to schedule an appointment.